 From the very beginning Penny rejected the food.

-We just couldn’t do it.
+And we tried.
+But we just couldn’t do it.

 We just didn’t have the heart to starve our sweet little girl.
 And yet we innocently trusted this doctor-recommended dog food.
-After all, the can even looked like medicine… complete with its “scientific” name.
+After all, the can even looked like medicine — complete with its “scientific” name.

-A Sneaky Idea That Works… for a While
+A Sneaky Idea That Works — for a While

-So we found a way to disguise the dog food by grinding up our own table meat with the “prescription” dog food.
+So we found a way to disguise the dog food by grinding up our own table meat with the prescription dog food.

 And that seemed to do the trick.

-Well-Meaning Advice Turns Deadly
+Well-Meaning Advice

-So, our new vet suggested we temporarily try feeding her canned cat food.
+So, our new vet suggested we try feeding her canned cat food.
 She felt the higher meat content would be more appealing to Penny.

 And she was right.
 It worked.
 Penny began to eat again.

-So, when Penny developed signs of severe weakness and visible weight loss we began to suspect tainted food.
+However, when she developed signs of severe weakness and visible weight loss we began to suspect her diet.
+So, we immediately returned to the old combination.

-We immediately returned to the old combination.
 But it was too late.

 She lost even more weight.